Summer 2020 FULL (waitlist)

 - Paper, writing utensils, calculator for in-classroom work

 - Lunch – there are very few lunch spots near the Rio Rancho Campus.
 We recommend bringing your lunch

 Students are required to complete 240 hours of internship.
 If students are hired directly out of the program, the first 240 hours of work will count towards the internship.

 Funds are available for tuition and fees for the first class.
 See information below.

 Slots are limited and will be filled in order of application filing.
 Be the first to apply to secure your spot

-To be considered for the program, you must complete this interest form
+To be considered for the program, you must complete the below interest form.

 View All Programs >>